apollographql/router/.changesets/maint_bnjjj_fix_supergraph_events_span.md

-### Don't create a stub span for supergraph events if it already has a current span ([PR #6096](https://github.com/apollographql/router/pull/6096))
+### Avoid creating stub span for supergraph events if current span exists ([PR #6096](https://github.com/apollographql/router/pull/6096))

-Don't create useless span when we already have a span available to use the span's extensions.
+The router optimized its telemetry implementation by not creating a redundant span when it already has a span available to use the span's extensions for supergraph events.

 By [@bnjjj](https://github.com/bnjjj) in https://github.com/apollographql/router/pull/6096